 Students must complete the AHEC rent receipt form and have the landlord sign the form.
 This form must be returned to the AHEC Central Office as soon as possible after the rotation end date.
 Any unexpended allowance must be remitted to the AHEC Central Office.
 Rent receipts can be obtained from the AHEC Central Office or the Central Office website.
 In some instances, the AHEC Central Office makes direct payment for housing to the regional AHEC, in which case the student does not receive a rent allowance and no rent receipt is required.

 A student will not be reimbursed for housing if he/she lives with parents or relatives, but the student will receive the mileage allowance.
 For purposes of AHEC rent payment, “relatives” are defined as parents, grandparents, siblings, aunts, uncles, cousins, in-laws, etc.

 Housing Concerns or Problems

 Although every effort is made by the Regional AHEC Center to identify safe, clean and affordable housing, the University of Kentucky acting through its AHEC Central Office and/or its Regional AHEC Centers assumes no responsibility for the safety of the student and/or his/her property at the housing site.
 Responsibility for the conditions of the housing is solely that of the landlord.
 If you have problems with AHEC arranged housing, immediately report it to the Regional AHEC Center.
-Starting in January 2016, all AHEC Housing sites must pass a background check before accepting students onto their property.
+Starting January 2017, all AHEC Housing sites must pass a background check before accepting students onto their property.

 Mileage is reimbursed on a tiered scale, amounts listed are per every four weeks, based on the distance from your hub site to the location that the rotation takes place.
 This mileage allowance will be provided at the time of account reconciliation at the end of the rotation.